Dima-vermelha/Dima-vermelha/README.md

 - 👀 I’m interested in Animations
 - 🌱 I’m currently learning about life
 - 💞️ I’m looking to collaborate on Animations
-- 📫 How to reach me i dont know
+- 📫 How to reach me discord or WhatsApp
 - 😄 Pronouns: i dont have
 - ⚡ Fun fact: i love one guy